Sign Up for Our Monthly River Cruise Newsletter

-At the beginning of each sailing, I hand out a cheat sheet of 20 key points that we will focus on during our daily outings.
+Can you give an example of a photo assignment you might use on these itineraries?At the beginning of each sailing, I hand out a cheat sheet of 20 key points that we will focus on during our daily outings.
 The goal is to produce a solid travel photo essay of the trip that includes establishing shots such as dramatic cityscapes, environmental portraits (a portrait of a person in a space that relates to him or her), detail shots and closing shots.
 The specific assignments vary from excursion to excursion.

-They’ll get a better understanding of what it takes to develop a travel photo essay: a series of images that tell a story of a journey.
+What skill will participants learn?They’ll get a better understanding of what it takes to develop a travel photo essay: a series of images that tell a story of a journey.

-There is nothing better than a river cruise for a photo workshop because it’s a floating classroom.
+Why is a river cruise an ideal setting to learn a new skill such as photography?There is nothing better than a river cruise for a photo workshop because it’s a floating classroom.
 Everyday we end up in a new location to explore, camera in hand.
 We also have plenty of time in the evening for lectures and critiques.

-Many people shoot too much instead of stopping and taking a moment to really see the scene they’re recording.
+What are some common mistakes folks make when taking photos when traveling?Many people shoot too much instead of stopping and taking a moment to really see the scene they’re recording.
 A painter wouldn’t paint a hundred canvases of a scene.
 We need to slow down and observe and, at times, wait for all the elements to come together to make a strong photo.

+Can you give an example of some of the shore excursions you’ll be doing on these itineraries?
 Some of the excursions will consist of just the photo group and their spouses (if they would like to join us).
 We will hit some of the classic photo stops on each of the itineraries, but we will also be on the lookout to discover places and people off the beaten path.
 You never know where a great photo opportunity is going to present itself.

+What tips can you share about shooting onboard a river cruise?
 If you’re going to shoot on the ship remember that, even when it’s docked, there will be some minor vibration from the engine or movement from the water [that can affect your photo].
 And if you’re sailing, there will be even more movement.
 As a result, photographers should shoot at a faster shutter speed to avoid camera shake.
 A shutter speed of 1/250th of a second or faster is a very safe place to be, though you can get away with 1/125th of a second most of the time if you are shooting a wide shot.

-For that photograph, it’s actually better to get off the ship in the early morning or late in the day — depending on where it’s docked — for the best light.
+How can budding photographers achieve that quintessential shot of a docked ship at port?For that photograph, it’s actually better to get off the ship in the early morning or late in the day — depending on where it’s docked — for the best light.
 Then, walk to a position that shows both the ship and the town it’s docked in.
 Several of my students got some great shots in France using this approach.
 These images worked well as establishing shots for their photo essays.